UPSEE results 2020 declared at upsee.nic.in, here’s direct link to check

 Visit the official website at upsee.nic.in

-On the homepage, click on the link that reads, “M Pharm, M Arch, M Des Exam Result 2020”
+On the homepage, click on the link result link given for the particular courses

 A new page will appear on the display screen